Simovative/zeus/Readme.md

 This section explains how you can get the framework up and running as fast as possible.<br>
-**Note: Registering the framework into an existing application is out of scope of this guide, but shouldn't be a big problem, as we also did this**
+**Note: Registering the framework into an existing application is out of scope of this guide, but shouldn't be a big problem, as we also did this.**

 ### Generating your application
 Install with composer